 Echinacea.
 Those who take echinacea have been known to recover from colds slightly more quickly than those who do not.
 You can even get it in a sweetie form!

 Garlic.
-A high quality, 12-week study in 146 people found that supplementing with garlic reduced the incidence of the common cold by about 30%.
+Known to reduce the incidence of the common cold by about 30%.

 Eat Infection-Fighting Foods